 A dirty sitemap is an xml sitemap that contains 404s, 302s, 500s, etc. Note, those are header response codes.
 A 200 code is ok, while the others signal various errors or redirects.
 Since the engines will retrieve your sitemap and crawl your urls, you definitely don’t want to feed them errors.
 Instead, you want your xml sitemaps to contain canonical urls on your site, and urls that resolve with a 200 code.
 Duane Forrester from Bing was on record saying that they have very little tolerance for “dirt in a sitemap”.
 And Google has explained that xml sitemaps are the second most important source for url discovery.
 Therefore, you should avoid dirty sitemaps so the engines can build trust in that sitemap (versus having the engines encounter 404s, 302s, 500s, etc.)

 Indexed to Submitted Ratio

-Pages “Linked From” in Google Webmaster Tools
+Pages “Linked From” in Google Search Console

 Crawling XML Sitemaps

-If you do see a problematic indexed to submitted ratio, what can you do?
+If you do see a problematic indexed-to-submitted ratio, what can you do?
 Well, the beautiful part about xml sitemaps is that they are public.
 As long as you know where they reside, you can download and crawl them using a tool like Screaming Frog.
 I’ve written about Screaming Frog in the past, and it’s a phenomenal tool for crawling websites, flagging errors, analyzing optimization, etc. I highly recommend using it.